yiisoft/db/docs/en/command/ddl.md

 ### Drop a table

-To drop a table with schema declaration and and all its data, you can use the `Yiisoft\Db\Command\CommandInterface::dropTable()` method:
+To drop a table with schema declaration and all its data, you can use the `Yiisoft\Db\Command\CommandInterface::dropTable()` method:

 ```php